 (A) Except as provided in paragraph (E) of this rule and paragraph (B)(1)(b) of rule 4123-3-09 of the Administrative Code, no payment of compensation shall be approved by the bureau in a claim unless supported by a report of a physician duly licensed to render the treatment.

-(B) In evaluation of sufficiency of medical proof the following criteria shall be considered:
+(B) When evaluating the sufficiency of medical proof, the following criteria shall be considered:

 (1) The nature and type of injury or occupational disease;

 (2) The consistency of the diagnosis with the description of events resulting in the injury or occupational disease, as shown by proof of record;

 (3) Whether the disability is based solely on the condition or conditions for which the claim is recognized;

-(4) Whether the disability is based on objective symptoms of disability as a direct result of the injury or occupational disease in the respective claim; "objective symptoms" means those signs and indications which a physician discovers from an examination of the patient, as distinguished from subjective symptoms which the physician learns from the patient;
+(4) Whether the disability is based on objective symptoms of disability as a direct result of the injury or occupational disease in the respective claim; "objective symptoms" means those signs and indications which are discovered from an examination of the claimant, as distinguished from subjective symptoms which are reported by the claimant;